Ramón (Norwegian singer): Education and career

 Andresen went viral on the video-sharing app TikTok in the summer of 2021, with a video of him talking about his "swimming problem".
 As of October 31st 2022 the video has 2,7 million views.

-On 10 June 2022 he and Viktor Leksell released the single "leilo brenner" (the apartment is burning) together.
+On 10 June 2022 he and Victor Leksell released the single "Leilo brenner" ("The apartment is burning") together.
 The song was recorded at one of the Spotify studios in Stockholm.
 A week later Andresen performed at VG-Lista Rådhusplassen, together with Viktor Leksell.

-February 2022 he experienced huge success with the single "ok jeg lover" (ok I promise), which broke the record for most Spotify-plays within a day in Norway, with 605 000 plays.
-He released his debut album Så klart det gjør vondt (Of course it hurts) on September 30, 2022 with Universal Music.
-The album placed number one on the Norwegian official record chart, VG-Lista.
-It was well received by the public, but got mixed critical reception by the press.
+February 2022 he experienced huge success with the single "Ok jeg lover" ("Ok I promise"), which broke the record for most Spotify plays within a day in Norway, with 605 000 plays.
+He released his debut album Så klart det gjør vondt (Of course it hurts) on 30 September 2022, with Universal Music.
+The album placed number one on the Norwegian official record chart, VG-lista.
+It was well received by the public, but received a mixed critical reception.

 Personal life

 Andresen lives in Grünerløkka, Oslo.
-He defines himself as gay, and has a boyfriend.
-They met on the dating app Tinder, and his boyfriend works in the entertainment industry as well.
+He defines as gay, and married his current husband Herman Henriksen in the summer of 2026.
+They met on the dating app Tinder, and Henriksen works in the entertainment industry as well.